 Developing VR experiences for cultural institutions

 The Vive Studios program will fund and develop VR experiences for cultural institutions.
-Whether examining a priceless collection of ancient treasures or exploring an exhibit of historic war artifacts, Read more
+Whether examining a priceless collection of ancient treasures or exploring an exhibit of historic war artifacts, museums have always provided an exceptional way to preserve and educate the public.
+But now institutions are aiming to make museum experiences more interactive and…

 Yves Saint Laurent Museum opens in Marrakesh